Public Health Modelling, Global and Local Health Impact Assessment of Transport – GLASST and Global Diet and Physical Activity Research Group

 Current work and interests

-Lambed is undertaking a PhD in Public Health Modelling, supervised by Dr James Woodcock.
-His PhD focuses on quantifying the health impacts of active transport resulting from different transport policies in LMICs.
-He will be looking at how to curate data for health impact modelling, generate robust estimates for transport health impacts and make results relevant to policymakers in these settings.
+Lambed undertook a PhD in Public Health Modelling, supervised by Dr James Woodcock.
+His PhD focused on quantifying the health impacts of active transport resulting from different transport policies in LMICs.
+He looked at how to curate data for health impact modelling, generate robust estimates for transport health impacts and make results relevant to policymakers in these settings.
+Lambed left the Unit in December 2022.

 Background and experience